thegamecracks/discord.py-i18n-demo/docs/en/onboarding.md

 - [utils/build_mo.py](/utils/build_mo.py):
   This is a very simple Python script that invokes msgfmt on all PO files found within the src/ directory.
-It is intended to be run with the project root being the current working directory.
+  It is intended to be executed from the project root.

 - [setup.py](/setup.py):
   This is used by the setuptools build system and implements a subcommand